ixeau/NeueLeseapp/README.md

 # Neue Leseapp
-Demonstration of some ideas for a possible reading app.
+Demonstration of some ideas for a possible reading app as part of my master’s thesis (https://martinlexow.de/blog/die-neue-softwaregestaltung).

 * The app uses simple html files for the content it displays.
 * Superscript numbers will display footnotes in a special way.